teerjk/VarSifter/README.md

 - - - -

 ### Getting started ###
 VarSifter is a Java tool to visualize sequence variation data on a desktop computer.
 To get started, download the latest version from the "Downloads" link, and extract it to a folder you will be able to find again.
 Windows users: Double-click the VarSifter.bat file.
 Mac users: double-click the VarSifter.command file.
+VarSifter reads uncompressed VCF files and a custom tab-delimited text file.

-Please see the wiki for an in-depth user guide, tips, and troubleshooting.
+An in-depth user guide, tips, and troubleshooting can be found in the "wiki" folder of the "Source" link.

 - - - -